 unidentified inventory number at lower left: 104

 Probably in El Greco's possession at his death; his son Jorge Manuel Theotócópuli, Toledo, in 1621.
 The Infante Antonio María Felipe Luis de Orleáns, Duque de Montpensier [1824-1890], Seville; by inheritance to his son, the Infante Don Antonio de Orleáns, Duque de Galliera, Sanlúcar de Barremada, Cádiz.
 (Durand-Ruel, Paris) by 1910.
 (Paul Cassirer, Berlin) by October 1915.
 The pianist Edwin Fischer [1886-1960], Basel and Berlin, by 1923; Eleanora Irme von Jeszenski von Mendelssohn, Berlin, who was divorced from Fischer in 1925, by 1926.
 T.R.H.
-Prince and Princess Paul of Yugoslavia, Belgrade, Johannesburg, and Paris by May 1934; consigned by Prince Paul in 1946 to (M. Knoedler and Co., London, Paris, and New York), who sold it later that year to the Samuel H. Kress Foundation, New York; gift 1946 to NGA.
+Prince and Princess Paul of Yugoslavia, Belgrade, Johannesburg, and Paris by May 1934; consigned by Prince Paul in 1946 to (M. Knoedler and Co., London, Paris, and New York), who sold it in February 1946 to the Samuel H. Kress Foundation, New York; gift 1946 to NGA.

 - Sonderausstellung El Greco, Alte Pinkothek, Munich, 1910.